Healthy Eating Habits For Better Bowel Movements

-Foods that make us poop
+Foods that make you poop

 The high sorbitol content in dried fruits such as prunes, figs and dates acts as a natural laxative.
 So does flaxseed.
 Fresh pears and apples sometimes do the trick.
 Eating breakfast can increase your colon activity and trigger a bowel movement.

 Without enough fluid, your stool will be dry and hard.
 Other signs that you probably need more water—or other sources of fluid, such as milk, juice, soup and tea—include dry lips and mouth, dark urine and urinating fewer than four times a day.
 The ideal amount of hydration is different for everyone and depends on factors like your body size and activity level.
-Pay attention to how much liquid you’re consuming to achieve a better poop!

 Processed foods containing refined grain, such as white flour, may have a longer shelf life, but they won’t do you any favours in the fibre department.
 They’re also often higher in fat, a common constipation trigger.
 White rice, as opposed to its whole-grain brown counterpart, can be another culprit.
 Carbonated beverages may give you gas and bloating, as can certain foods like cabbage, onions and lentils.
 “For some individuals, drinking alcohol may cause gastrointestinal upset and loose stools,” Hussain adds.
 (Candies and diet drinks sweetened with sorbitol and other sugar alcohols, such as xylitol, can also have you running for the bathroom.)